In a lysogenic state, the integrated bacteriophage DNA is referred to as a _

 The first virus ever "discovered" was the ___ ___ virus, by Dmitri Iwanowski in 1892.

-Soon after viruses were discovered, Martinus Beijerinck named them the Latinized name "contagium _____ fluidium;" this rather cumbersome name wasn't popular, and was eventually replaced by "virus."
+Soon after viruses were discovered, Martinus Beijerinck named them the latinized named "contagium _____ fluidium;" this rather cumbersome name wasn't popular, and was eventually replaced by "virus."

-In 1892, Dmitri ____ discovered the firs virus, the Tobacco Mosaic Virus.
+In 1892, ___ ____ discovered the first virus, the tobacco mosaic virus.

 The ___ virus is a single-stranded RNA virus that causes the parotid salivary glands to swell, making swallowing very painful.